Misho: Campaigns

 Misho’s popularity with his music and acting career combined also made him the face of various campaigns.
 In 2012 Misho’s image was used for the AIDS campaign, the purpose of which was to ask for blood donations for those affected by the virus.
-Misho was also asked to hold a master workshop in Tumo Center for Creative Technologies where he taught the children how to express themselves through the art of lyricism and rap.
+Misho was also asked to hold a master workshop in Tumo Center for Creative Technologies, where he taught the children how to express themselves through the art of lyricism and rap.

-In 2015 VivaCell-MTS made Misho the face of their campaigns, shot 4 commercials with him, and commissioned him to write a song that would also serve as the soundtrack for their campaign called "Super BIT."
+In 2015 VivaCell-MTS made Misho the face of their campaigns, shot 4 commercials with him, and commissioned him to write a song that would also serve as the soundtrack for their campaign called "Super BIT".

 Charity

-After receiving his Medical License, although Misho followed his career path in music, he continued to volunteer as a medical doctor, treating children living in poverty, children in orphanages as well as disabled children.
-He also used his popularity as an artist to put on performances for various charity concerts such as a Blood Drive in 2013 in the city of Yerevan, a fundraiser for needy families of Armenian villages in Brussels, Belgium in 2015, and fundraising for sick children of Armenia in 2017.
+After receiving his medical license, Misho continued to volunteer as a doctor alongside his musical career, helping children living in poverty, children with disabilities, and children in orphanages.
+He has also performed at various charity concerts, including Blood Drive in Yerevan in 2013, and a fundraiser in Brussels for needy families from Armenian villages in 2015.
+In 2014, Misho held concerts in various countries as part of the "Rap Help" (Rap Ognutyun) charity tour.
+He also organized a fundraiser for sick children in Armenia in 2017, among others.